mozilla-mobile/MappaMundi/README.md

 On Xcode

 File → Swift Packages → Add Package Dependency...

-Search for MappaMundi and select this repository.
-Follow the on screen instructions
+Add the url to this repository and follow the on screen instructions.